zeroluck/docs/sources/admin-guide/configuration/index.md

 Gluu.
 The email address in this field shall receive various notifications from Centreon.

-* _Email for Jira:_ The customers are not provided the jira access, and it will be removed from oxTrust soon.
+* _Email for Jira:_ The customers are not provided the Jira access, and it will be removed from oxTrust soon.
 Please visit [Gluu Support](https://support.gluu.org) for customer support.